nanolith/reading_list/README.md

 * ~~*Savage Harvest* by Carl Hoffman~~
 * ~~*Entrances and Exits* by Michael Richards~~
 * ~~*Room Full of Mirrors: A Biography of Jimi Hendrex* by Charles R. Cross~~
+* *Friends, Lovers, and the Big Terrible Thing* by Matthew Perry

 Literature from Strand Quiz
 ---------------------------